MWackenhuth/mwackenhuth.github.io/index.md

   <div>
     I'm a mathematician living in Karlsruhe.
 I completed my doctorate in mathematics under the supervision of <a href="https://iag.math.kit.edu/english/iag8/iag8_172.php">Tobias Hartnick</a> at <a href="https://iag.math.kit.edu/english/index.php">Karlsruhe Institute of Technology (KIT)</a> in the fall of 2025.
     <br>
-    During my time at KIT I was associated to the <a href="https://www.groups-and-spaces.kit.edu/index.php">RTG 2229</a> "Asymptotic Invariants and Limits of Groups and Spaces".<br>
+    During my time at KIT I was associated with the <a href="https://www.groups-and-spaces.kit.edu/index.php">RTG 2229</a> "Asymptotic Invariants and Limits of Groups and Spaces".<br>
     My doctoral thesis is mainly concerned with linear programming bounds for invariants of sphere packings (and codes) in homogeneous spaces and further relates to the following topics:
     <br/>
     <ul style="margin-top: 10px;">